 English languageIELTS score of 7.0 (or equivalent) with no element below 6.5

-Additional requirementsAll applicants must provide evidence demonstrating experience working with an appropriate client group (e.g. offenders, victims, or young people at risk of offending) in a forensic setting.
+Additional requirementsAll applicants must provide evidence demonstrating six months of direct experience working with an appropriate client group (e.g. offenders, victims, or young people at risk of offending) in a forensic setting.

 The tuition fees you pay are mostly determined by your fee status.
 What is my student fee status?

 Fees are subject to change and published here for guidance only.
 Fees and refund policy.